 #5: Being the Only Party without Representation

-The fifth big mistake of workplace injury sufferers is thinking they can handle the case independently without legal representation.
-While you are allowed to represent yourself in court, it is highly discouraged.
+The fifth big mistake of workplace injury sufferers is thinking they can handle the case on their own without legal representation.
+While you are allowed to represent yourself, it is highly discouraged.

-The insurance company, and more than likely your employer, will be consulting with legal representation regarding your case, so you should be as well.
-Insurance companies are not your friends despite what they say and how they present themselves.
-It is within their best interest to pay you as little as possible for your injuries.
+The insurance company, and more than likely your employer, will be consulting with legal representation regarding your case, so you should work with an experienced lawyer as well.
+Insurance companies are not your friends, despite what they say and how they present themselves.
+It is in their best interest to pay you as little as possible for your injuries.
 Limiting your compensation or even denying your claim keeps money in their pockets and helps them profit.

 Insurance companies excel at taking advantage of these loopholes and utilizing a number of tricks to manipulate people with workers' compensation claims into making mistakes that can compromise their cases.
 With an experienced workers' compensation lawyer at your side, it sends a message to your employer and the insurance company that you are to be taken seriously.

-You have nothing to lose by at least consulting with a worker’s compensation attorney during a free consultation
+You have nothing to lose by at least meeting with a worker's compensation attorney during a free consultation